 Human kidneys contain more than a million nephrons, or individual filtration units.
 Each nephron is made up of renal tubules and blood vessels, which pass substances back and forth in order to filter wastes and preserve water balance in the body.
 Key structures within these nephrons remove water from the bloodstream and then allow it to be reabsorbed back into the body as needed.

-Water is filtered out of the bloodstream at the glomerulus.
-The water is accompanied by waste products and other substances such as salt and glucose.
+The glomerulus filters water out of the bloodstream.
+At this stage, waste products and other substances such as salt and glucose accompany the water.
 The filtered substances enter Bowman’s capsule, and from there, the renal tubules.
 Unless these substances are reabsorbed in later segments of the nephron, they will be excreted from the body.

 The Proximal Convoluted Tubule